-A Certificate of Destruction (CoD) is an audit document affirming that all confidential data stored on hard drives, tapes, SSDs, or other storage media was successfully destroyed.
-It ensures that the organization or the service provider destroying data is following a reliable data destruction process in compliance with global regulatory laws.
-A certificate of Erasure ( aka data destruction certificate) guarantees that data was destroyed with due diligence and the data cannot be recovered from the erased/destructed devices even after using an advanced forensic technique.
-A certificate of Data Destruction is interchangeably used with a Certificate of Erasure (CoE).
+A Certificate of Destruction (CoD) is an audit document affirming that all confidential data stored on hard drives, tapes, SSDs, PCs, laptops, Macs, Servers, or other storage media was successfully destroyed.
+It ensures that the organization or the service provider destroying data is following a reliable data destruction process in compliance with global data protection laws.
+A Certificate of Destruction ( aka Data Erasure Certificate or Certificate of Sanitization) guarantees that data was destroyed with due diligence and the data cannot be recovered from the erased devices even after using advanced forensic data recovery techniques.
+CoD provides documented evidence that sensitive, critical, and confidential information was permanently destroyed, thereby eliminating the risk of data breaches, identity theft, and legal penalties.

 Importance of Data Destruction Certificate